nRF24/CircuitPython_nRF24L01/README.rst

 ======
 .. image:: ../nRF24L01_Pinout.png

 The nRF24L01 is controlled through SPI so there are 3 pins (SCK, MOSI, & MISO) that can only be connected to their counterparts on the microcontroller.
 The other 2 essential pins (CE & CSN) can be connected to any digital output pins.
+Lastly, the only optional pin on the nRf24L01 GPIOs is the IRQ (interrupt) pin.
 The following pinout is used in the example codes of this repo's example directory.

 +------------+----------------+----------------+
 |  nRF24L01  |  Raspberry Pi  |  ItsyBitsy M4  |